 The Tweed Valley Osprey Project

-The Tweed Valley Osprey Project aims to protect nesting ospreys and encourage them to settle and breed in suitable locations in the area.
+The Tweed Valley Osprey Project (TVOP) aims to protect nesting ospreys and encourage them to settle and breed in suitable locations in the area.
 By doing so, we hope to improve people’s knowledge, understanding and appreciation of these spectacular birds.

 You can get closer to these magnificent birds at the osprey watch centres, catch a glimpse of them right here on the web cam, and follow news of their adventures on the Tweed Valley Osprey Project blog.